 MLB Game Summary - Philadelphia at Baltimore

-Baltimore, MD (Sports Network) - Matt Wieters clubbed a game-winning RBI double in the bottom of the 10th inning Sunday as the Orioles downed the Phillies, 5-4, to wrap up a three-game set at Camden Yards.
+Baltimore, MD (Sports Network) - Adam Jones' two-run home run in the bottom of the 12th inning gave the Orioles a 6-4 win over the Phillies in the second edition of a three-game series at Camden Yards.

 Jones hit an 0-1 slider from B.J.
 Rosenberg (0-1) over the left-center field fence to also score Chris Davis, who worked a leadoff walk.

 "[Baltimore manager Buck Showalter] hits me fourth for a reason," Jones said.
 "Glad I was able to come through for my team."

 The blast made a winner of Luis Ayala (2-1), who pitched a scoreless top of the 12th after allowing a leadoff single to Hector Luna.

 Davis, Matt Wieters and Ryan Flaherty knocked in a run apiece for the Orioles, who dropped the opener on Friday.

 O's starter Tommy Hunter allowed three runs on eight hits with a pair of strikeouts in seven innings.